alogfans/libcrpm/README.md

 2. `mkdir build; cd build; cmake ..; make -j`
 3. `mkdir /mnt/pmem0/renfeng`

+The path is hard-coded in the source code.
+You may have to replace it yourself.

 ### Evaluate `libcrpm`

 We provide test scripts for generating datasets and evaluating end-to-end performance of C++ STL data structures (`map` and `unordered_map`).